MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 $$\phi(He)=\phi_2=0.5881 \exp(-0.7739 |r-R_2|^2)$$

-Here **|r-Ri|** is the distance of the electron in $$\phi_i$$ from i<sup>th</sup> nucleus.The b constant in the helium exponent is larger when compared to hydrogen (0.7739 vs. 0.4166) since an electron in $$\phi_2$$ is more tightly bound to the doubly charged helium nucleus when compared to singly charged hydrogen nucleus.
+Here **(r-Ri)** is the distance of the electron in $$\phi_i$$ from i<sup>th</sup> nucleus.The b constant in the helium exponent is larger when compared to hydrogen (0.7739 vs. 0.4166) since an electron in $$\phi_2$$ is more tightly bound to the doubly charged helium nucleus when compared to singly charged hydrogen nucleus.
 Thus, the electron density of the Helium nucleus falls off more quickly.

 ### Step 2: Calculation of one electron integrals.

 Here we extract all the 1-electron integrals needed to form the Fock matrix from their respective files and then store them as matrices.
-To form core Hamiltonian H<sup>core</sup> we add the kinetic energy integral to the two potential energy intervals, V(H) and V(He).They are called one-electron integrals since they involve coordinates of only one electron at a time.
+To form core Hamiltonian H<sup>core</sup> we add the kinetic energy integral to the two potential energy intervals, V(H) and V(He).
+They are called one-electron integrals since they involve coordinates of only one electron at a time.

 Here we observe that T<sub>11</sub> is smaller than T<sub>22</sub> i.e. the kinetic energy of an electron in $$\phi_1 \:(\phi(H))$$ is smaller than an electron in $$\phi_2 \:(\phi(He))$$ which is expected as the electron around the stronger-pulling He nucleus needs to move faster to stay in its orbit around it.
 While T<sub>11</sub> denotes the kinetic energy of the electron in the H(1s)-He(1s) overlap region.